Deadline to obtain your own financial security: April 17, 2025

 Register before :

-The CBSA Assessment and Revenue Management (CARM) program is a governmental initiative that will transform the collection of duties and taxes for goods imported into Canada.
+The CBSA Assessment and Revenue Management (CARM) program is a governmental initiative that transformed the collection of duties and taxes for goods imported into Canada.

-Release 2 of the CARM Client Portal introduces significant changes to the requirements for importers to post financial security prior to the importation of goods into Canada using a surety bond or cash security.
+Release 2 of the CARM Client Portal introduced significant changes to the requirements for importers to post financial security prior to the importation of goods into Canada using a surety bond or cash security.
+This financial guarantee is required to participate in the Release Prior to Payment (RPP) Program.

 To obtain your bond, please contact your Axxess representative or send an email to infocarm_gcra@axxessintl.com.